 2005 – EboStudio

 To develop complex software like SenS, I was dependant on my technical team.
 To create a solid basis for them to experiment, learn and develop themselves into audio-visual technology specialists, I founded EboStudio (called SmadSteck initially).
 This had a huge impact on my artistic work, but fortunately, I managed to maintain an environment in which my team could focus on the development of SenS solely, without having to deal with the daily stress of other deadlines.

 2005 – SenS II

 In 2005 Mattijs Kneppers and Bas van der Graaff joined the team.
-They were new to Max and building video instruments, but very talented developers.
-Together we created SenS II.
+With them I developed SenS I further into SenS II.
 This system worked with its own sequencer to loop and mix MIDI loops on the fly (a bit like Albleton Live’s Session View).
 This system ran on one computer (which made it much easier to operate) and supported 3D video mixing of two individual video tracks.
 SenS II was made for live performances primarily.

 2006 – SenS III

 SenS III was able to play and mix four videos in 3D and was equipped with 16 audio-visual 3D effects and proper editors, like the AV Meta-Data Editor and the Decor Builder.
 Seamless integration into music software is very important to create the optimal audio-visual instrument.
 Dedicated SenS VST plug-ins integrated SenS as seamless as possible into Logic Pro.